-If you see someone littering you can report this online to the Community Wardens.
+If you see someone littering you can report this online to the Environmental Enforcement Officers.
 We will need as much information about the incident to ensure successful enforcement action.
 The type of details we require are:

 - The name and address of the person that littered;

 - When and where it happened;